telerik/xaml-docs/knowledge-base/kb-common-missing-properties-or-exception-after-template-extraction.md

 Missing elements in the UI after a custom template is applied to a Telerik control.
 Or an error appears after the custom template is applied.

-Those issues are observed in some cases when extract the Style of a Telerik control using Microsoft Blend or the Visual Studio's designer.
+Those issues are observed in some cases when extracting the Style of a Telerik control using Microsoft Blend or the Visual Studio's designer.

 ## Solution

-To resolve this, instead of extracting the Style (or the template) using Microsoft Blend or the Visual Studio's designer, __use the .xaml files__ from the *UI for WPF installtion folder*.
+To resolve this, instead of extracting the Style (or the template) using Microsoft Blend or the Visual Studio's designer, __use the .xaml files__ from the *UI for WPF installation folder*.
 This is the __Themes.Implicit__ folder.
 It contains all the Styles of the Telerik controls.
 Read more about this in the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}) article.